bright/new-www/content/blog/how-to-alter-large-mysql-tables-on-production.md

 In order to perform the change, we need to ensure that migration will be as lightest as possible.

-Determine what kind of application's activities are related to the table you want to edit - examine the logs that are leading to some operations on the table in order to find the best timeframe to alter the schema.
+Determine what kind of application's activities are related to the table you want to edit - examine the logs that are leading to some operations on the table to find the best timeframe to alter the schema.
 In our case, it was about the night hours:

 ![night hours time frame](/images/screenshot-2021-09-13-at-14.14.27.png "night hours time frame")